-Prerequisite: Program admission.
 Provides a description and analysis of economic operations in contemporary society.
 Emphasis is placed on developing an understanding of economic concepts and policies as they apply to everyday life.
-Topics include basic economic principles; economic forces and indicators; capital and labor; price, competition, and monopoly; money and banking; government expenditures, federal and local; fluctuations in production, employment, and income; and United States economy in perspective.
+Topics include basic economic principles; economic forces and indicators; capital and labor; price, competition, and monopoly; money and banking; government expenditures, federal and local; fluctuations in production, employment, and income; and United States economy in perspective

-ECON 2105 - Macroeconomics
+ECON 2105 - Macroeconomics (3)

-Prerequisite: Program admission.
 Provides a description and analysis of macroeconomic principles and policies.
 Topics include basic economic principles, macroeconomic concepts, equilibrium in the goods and money markets, macroeconomic equilibrium and the impact of fiscal and monetary policies.

-ECON 2106 - Microeconomics
+ECON 2106 - Microeconomics (3)

-Prerequisite: Program admission.
 Provides an analysis of the ways in which consumers and business firms interact in a market economy.
 Topics include basic economic principles, consumer choice, behavior of profit maximizing firms, modeling of perfect competition, monopoly, oligopoly and monopolistic competition.

-ELCR 1005 - Soldering Technology
+ELCR - Electronics Technology